-Take a look behind the scenes of a recent Future Microbiology review, entitled ‘Could targeting neighboring bacterial populations help to combat bacterial vaginosis?’, as we ask the authors about the challenges in treating bacterial vaginosis (BV) and the future of this field.
+Take a look behind the scenes of a recent Future Microbiology review, entitled ‘Anti-Candida activity of existing antibiotics and their derivatives when used alone or in combination with antifungals’ as we ask the authors about Candida infections, the potential repurposing of antibiotics and the future of this field.

 In this interview we speak to Pinaki Panigrahi about his work using probiotics as a preventative strategy against sepsis in neonates.
 In addition, he comments on the impact of probiotics for other infections and some of the skepticism surrounding some microbiome research.